Sudin Dhavalikar

-Ramkrishna alias Sudin Madhav Dhavalikar (born 21 November 1956) is an Indian politician, and a senior leader of the Maharashtrawadi Gomantak Party (MGP).
-He is a six-term member of the Goa Legislative Assembly, representing the Marcaim constituency and former deputy Chief Minister of Goa.
+Ramkrishna alias Sudin Madhav Dhavalikar (born 21 November 1956) is an Indian politician and a senior leader of the Maharashtrawadi Gomantak Party (MGP).
+He is a six-term member of the Goa Legislative Assembly, representing the Marcaim constituency since 1999.
+Dhavalikar also served as the seventh co-Deputy Chief Minister of Goa for eight days, from 19 to 27 March 2019, alongside Vijai Sardesai.

 Ministry portfolios

 He has been a Minister in various governments for over 15 years, holding important portfolios by forming alliances with various political parties.